 Definition of Separate Property

-Separate property refers to assets that one spouse owned before entering the marriage or acquired during the marriage through inheritance, gift from a third party, or personal injury compensation.
+Separate property refers to assets that one spouse owned before entering the marriage or acquired during the marriage through inheritance, a gift from a third party, or personal injury compensation.
 Additionally, property purchased with separate funds or exchanged for separate property will retain its separate property status, provided that it has been adequately traced and documented.
 It’s important to note that separate property remains the sole possession of the owning spouse and is generally not subject to division during a divorce.

 Definition of Marital Property

 Marital property, on the other hand, includes all assets acquired by either spouse during the marriage, regardless of whose name is on the title.
 This can encompass various types of property such as real estate, bank accounts, investments, retirement accounts, and business interests.
-New York follows the equitable distribution principle, which means that marital property is divided fairly, though not necessarily equally, between the spouses based on various factors and circumstances.
+New York follows the equitable distribution principle, which means that marital property is divided fairly, though not necessarily equally, between spouses based on various factors and circumstances.

 Importance of Distinguishing Between Separate and Marital Property